-Before discussing late periods themselves, it's important to understand the menstrual cycle.
-It starts on the first day of the period and ends at the beginning of the next period.
-The average period lasts 28 days.
-However, it varies depending on the woman, her age or her lifestyle.
-A menstrual cycle can last from 21 to 45 days without being worrisome.
-To know if you are suffering from a delay in menstruation, you should therefore take into account the normal length of your cycle and then ask yourself after 3 to 5 days of delay.
-When cycles are irregular (i.e., they are not always the same length), your period will be late one week after the estimated arrival date.
+Before discussing the periods delay itself, it's important to understand the menstrual cycle.
+It begins on the first day of periods and ends at the start of the next menstrual period.
+The average periods lasts 28 days.
+However, it varies from woman to woman, depending on age and lifestyle.
+A menstrual cycle can last from 21 to 45 days, with no cause for concern.
+To find out if you're suffering from a periods delay, you need to take into account the normal length of your cycle, then ask yourself questions after 3 to 5 days of delay.
+When cycles are irregular (i.e. they don't always last the same length of time), we refer to periods as late one week after the estimated arrival date.

 A physiological and biological change

 In the event of delayed menstruation, a hormonal cause is the first thing to consider.
 The disorder may be caused by pre-menopause or menopause.
 The latter occurs on average between the ages of 45 and 55.
 However, some women experience an early menopause.
 A change or omission of contraception can also explain a delay or even cessation of periods.
 If you've just switched to a progesterone-only contraceptive, it's quite possible to experience a delay in periods on the pill.
 The same applies to intrauterine systems and injections. sWhen the delay turns into an absence of periods (amenorrhea), the cause may be an overactive thyroid, diabetes or polycystic ovary syndrome.

 Stress or post-traumatic shock

 Stress influences every sphere of our lives, so it's only natural that it should cause periods to be 2 or 5 days late.
 Professional pressure, the death of a loved one, family problems or financial difficulties are all emotional shocks that can disrupt your cycles.
 How many days can stress delay periods ?
 Well, that depends on the situation, but also on your ability to return to a serene daily routine.